Skip to content

 When you visit the memorial and see the image of the Oculus — stark white against the dark and towering skyscrapers — you can’t help but feel the emotions of the site.
 But it goes beyond the feeling of remembrance to remind us that, even in the face of devastation, there is hope.
 As a country and a city, we must move forward and rebuild.
 The Oculus is certainly a great example of this.

 Interested in exploring the Oculus for yourself?
-Join us on a 9/11 Ground Zero tour and see the new World Trade Center in person.
+Join us on a 9/11 Ground Zero tour and see today’s World Trade Center in person.
 Our expert guides will take you through the journey of rebuilding from the ground up and share personal stories of their experience of September 11.